adams85/bundling/README.md

     Install-Package Karambolo.AspNetCore.Bundling.WebMarkupMin

-If you want to enable Less features as well, you need to install the following package:
+If you want to use CSS pre-proccessor features as well, you need to install a further package:

+- Less

       Install-Package Karambolo.AspNetCore.Bundling.Less

+- Sass/Scss

+      Install-Package Karambolo.AspNetCore.Bundling.Sass

+  The current implementation uses LibSassHost under the hood, which is a wrapper around [LibSass](https://sass-lang.com/libsass), an unmanaged library written in C/C++.
+Therefore you need to install an additional NuGet package which contains this native dependency compiled to your target platform.
+E.g. on Windows x64 systems: `Install-Package LibSassHost.Native.win-x64`.
+For further details refer to the [documentation of LibSassHost](https://github.com/Taritsyn/LibSassHost#installation).

 #### 2. Register bundling services

 Add the following to the *ConfigureServices* method in your *Startup* class:

     services.AddBundling()
-        .UseDefaults(_env)
+        .UseDefaults(_env) // see below
-        .UseNUglify() // or .UseWebMarkupMin(), respectively
+        .UseNUglify() // or .UseWebMarkupMin()
+        .AddLess(); // to enable Less support
+        .AddSass(); // to enable Sass/Scss support
-        .AddLess(); // if you need Less support .EnableCacheHeader(TimeSpan.FromDays(1)); // if you want to enable client-side caching
+        .EnableCacheHeader(TimeSpan.FromDays(1)); // to enable client-side caching

 The *_env* field contains the current hosting environment.
 You can inject it in the constructor like this: